charmoniumQ/PROBE/docs/benchmark_suite/README.md

 While there is little added human overhead in using system-level provenance (no user code change), there is a non-trivial implicit overhead in monitoring and recording each computational process.
 Even a minor overhead per I/O operation would become significant when amplified over the tens of thousands of I/O operations that a program might execute per second.

-Prior work in system-level provenance usually contains some benchmark programs to evaluate the overhead imposed by the system-level provenance tool.
+Prior publications in system-level provenance usually contains some benchmark programs to evaluate the overhead imposed by the system-level provenance tool.
 However, the set of chosen benchmark programs are not consistent from one publication to another, and overhead can be extermely sensitive to the exact choice of benchmark, so these results are totally incomparable between publications.
 Most publications only benchmark their new system against native/no-provenance, so prior work cannot easily establish which system-level provenance tool is the fastest.